 top of page

 I have a life-time commitment to studying technology and democracy.
-Growing up in Taiwan, polarization and identity were regular topics of conversation at the dinner table.
-My background inspired my first computational research program: understanding how algorithms restructure online networks of deliberation in modern democracies.
-Past projects include profiling bots that spreading COVID-19 and election misinformation, and the role Instagram played in the George Floyd Protests.
-This program has grown to applying machine learning and social network analysis to different domains, including offshore finance and mentorship networks.
+I've studied artificial intelligence in the United States Election, bots that spread COVID-19 misinformation, and the role social media plays in the Floyd Protests.
+My recent work also applies machine learning and quantitative analysis to offshore finance and mentorship networks.
 I also helped invent an award-winning instrument.

 My work has been featured in The Washington Post, the New York TimesScientific American, and the Swiss National TV, and I collaborate with a few companies to better understand human behavior.
-For a full list of publications, please see my Google Scholar.
+For a full list of publications, please see my Google Scholar and press coverage in popular features.

 Highlighted Research